 - Single-hung windows, which duplicate the look of the double-hung at a lower cost, have an operable bottom pane that moves up and rests inside the fixed upper pane.
 Both styles have a center handle and lock, and some also have a security ventilation lock.
 And added feature to consider is a tilt-wash version of a double-hung window, so you'll never have to go outside to wash your windows.
 Instead, the windows come to you.

 - Perhaps the most common of the operable window configurations is the sliding window, which consists of one fixed pane of glass that is half the width of the window and a second, movable pane of glass of equal size that slides horizontally across to the inside of the fixed pane.
 In larger sliding windows - typically those over about 8 feet in width - there will be a fixed pane in the middle combined with one sliding pane on either side that move horizontally toward the window s center.
 Sliding windows are typically the most economical configuration.
 They have a handle and lock in the center or along one edge, along with a secondary security ventilation lock that allows you to open the window about 2 inches and then lock it in that position.

 - Arches, Circles, Pentagons, Trapezoids, etc. Specialty windows come in an endless variety of shapes and sizes.

-Contact The Glass Guru of Springfield today to schedule your New Window estimate!
+Contact The Glass Guru today to schedule your New Window estimate!